waleed988/growi/README.md

 ## Security Considerations

-- **No Authentication**: Only scrapes public data
+- **Public Data Only**: Only scrapes publicly available data
+- **No Authentication Required**: Works without login credentials
-- **Rate Limiting**: Respects Instagram's resources
+- **Rate Limiting**: Respects Instagram's API rate limits
 - **SSL Verification**: Enabled by default
-- **Input Validation**: Sanitizes usernames
+- **Input Validation**: Sanitizes usernames to prevent injection
-- **No Credentials**: Never stores or transmits credentials
-- **Proxy Security**: Supports authenticated proxies
+- **Privacy Focused**: No session tracking or data storage beyond output files
+- **Proxy Support**: Optional proxy configuration for additional privacy

 ## Limitations

-- Can only scrape **public** accounts
+- Can only scrape **public** accounts (private accounts will return profile data only)
-- Subject to Instagram's rate limits
+- Subject to Instagram's API rate limits
-- GraphQL query hashes may change over time
+- GraphQL query hashes may change over time (will need updates if Instagram changes their API)
-- No authentication or API access
-- Cannot scrape stories, highlights, or DMs
+- Cannot scrape stories, highlights, or DMs (not available via public API)
+- Post data limited to what Instagram exposes through their public GraphQL endpoint

 ## Legal & Ethical Use